-National Bank is a leading financial institution, ranking amongst the six largest commercial banks in Canada.
-National Bank offers a wide range of banking and financial services, including corporate and investment banking, securities brokerage, insurance, wealth and retirement management.
+National Bank Of Canada is a leading financial institution, ranking amongst the six largest commercial banks in Canada.
+National Bank offers a wide range of banking and financial services, including corporate and investment banking, securities brokerage, insurance, wealth, and retirement management.

-National Bank’s business can be divided into – Personal and commercial banking which accounts for nearly 45% of National Bank’s revenue, followed by financial markets (23%), wealth management (23%), and US specialty finance and international (9%).
-It has over $281 billion in assets as of October 2019.
-National Bank has an experience of 160 years and is known for providing client-centric integrated financial services and has branches in almost every province of Canada.
-It is one of Canada’s largest integrated financial service providers, with convenient self-banking channels, 422 branches, 939 banking machines across Canada and a large scale digital presence.
-In addition, it also has 98 wealth management service outlets across Canada.Investment Data
+National Bank’s business can be divided into – Personal and commercial banking which accounts for nearly 40% of National Bank’s revenue, followed by financial markets (25%), wealth management (24%), and US specialty finance and international (11%).
+It had over $350 billion of total assets as of April-end.
+National Bank’s experience of 160 years and client-centric integrated financial service offerings have made it a preferred choice amongst clients.

 - Opportunity Score: 65

 - Sector: Financial Services

 - Dividend Yield: 2.90%

 - Chowder Score: Members Only